 - Use other…: This opens the Select Helper Application dialog, where you can choose the application you wish to use.

 - Application Details…: If web applications, or if installed applications other than the system default are listed, this opens a dialog where you can learn the location of those applications or remove an application as an available option.

 - Close the about:preferences page.
 Any changes you've made will automatically be saved.

 Set Firefox to ask you what to do for files with no set content type and download action

 When you click on a link to download a file and Firefox doesn't have a content type and download action set up for that type of file, Firefox will save the file by default.
 If you want Firefox to ask you what to do with these downloads, you can go to the bottom of the Applications section under What should Firefox do with other files? and select.

 When you choose the setting see below) when you download any file that has no defined content type and download action., you will see a What should Firefox do with this file? prompt (

 Adding download actions

-- Save file: Saves the file to the download folder (specified in the General panel of Firefox OptionsPreferences).
+- Save File: Saves the file to the download folder (specified in your Firefox OptionsPreferencesSettings Preferences in the panel Downloads section).

-- Do this automatically for files like this from now on: Check mark this option to always take the selected action and then click to add a new entry to the Content Type list of download actions.
+- Do this automatically for files like this from now on: Check mark this option to always take the selected action and then click This will add a new entry to the Content Type list of download actions.
 You may need to restart Firefox for the download action change to take effect. .

 Resetting download actions for all content types